Quantumcode9/Project2-Gnosisapp/README.md

 > - As a user, I want to enter my streaming service, to see if im subscribed for the service

+## Key Features:
+- User Registration: Secure sign-up process to create a personal account.
+- Authentication: Ability to sign in and out, with password.
+- Personalized: Users can choose shows based on their genre preferences, ensuring a customized viewing list.
+- Favorites List: A dedicated space for users to add and maintain a list of their favorite TV shows.
+- Watched Status: Users can mark shows as watched, helping to keep track of their viewing progress.
+- Recent Updates: The app provides information on recent episode release dates and announcements of new content.
+- Detailed Information: Extensive details are available for each show.
+- List Management: Users have the ability to delete shows from their favorites, maintaining an up-to-date list.

+## Possible Updates:
+- Service Compatibility: A feature that allows users to enter their current streaming services to check for show availability.

 ## Technologies Used